mapbox/COGDumper/README.md

 [![Build Status](https://travis-ci.org/mapbox/COGDumper.svg?branch=master)](https://travis-ci.org/mapbox/COGDumper) [![codecov](https://codecov.io/gh/mapbox/COGDumper/branch/master/graph/badge.svg?token=Yd3y5aTvGo)](https://codecov.io/gh/mapbox/COGDumper)

-A python3 utility to extract a tile from a Cloud Optimized GeoTIFF (COG) without decompressing the contained data.
+A python (3.6) utility to extract a tile from a Cloud Optimized GeoTIFF (COG) without decompressing the contained data.
 Tiff data can be hosted locally, on a web server or S3.

 This can be useful for serving compressed tiles from a TIFF without invoking Rasterio and GDAL.
 This utility has been tested with Tiff that have JPEG compression.